zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Raul says, “Wait!
 You’re supposed to wait until eve rything is scanned before removing items from the bagging area to put in bags .”
 The way the self-checkout machines work is that you put things on a flat surf ace, like a little table, called the “bagging area.”
 After you scan something, you then put it on this small table, but the table itself is connected to the machine, and it can tell how much weight you are putting on the machine.
 It’s a way, I guess, for the grocery store company to make sure you’re not cheating.
 You can’t put things  into bags until you finished scanning all of your items.
 That’s what Raul says.

 He says, “Oh no, now there’s a ‘see attendant’ mess age on the screen.”
 An “attendant” (attendant) is a person who works for, in this case, a store to help customers find things.
 The attendant here is helpin g customers use the self- checkout machine.
-So yes, although you don’t talk t o anyone, you do everything yourself in self-checkout, there will be an employe e from the store, an attendant, who will help you if you need help with the machine .
+So yes, although you don’t talk to anyone, you do everything yourself in self-checkout, there will be an employe e from the store, an attendant, who will help you if you need help with the machine .

-What happened is that Claudia made a mistake, and t he machine stopped and put a message on the screen which said “see attenda nt,” meaning you have to talk to the employee.
+What happened is that Claudia made a mistake, and the machine stopped and put a message on the screen which said “see attenda nt,” meaning you have to talk to the employee.
 Claudia says, “What do we do now?”
 Raul says, “We wait for the attendant to clear the error and void the t ransaction then we start again.”
 “To clear” (clear) means to delete or to erase some thing.
 “To void (void) a transaction” means basically to undo a sale – make something as though it had never happened.

 So, let’s say you’re buying something at the store and the cashier makes a mistake, or you make a mistake, you give the cashie r the wrong thing.
 You can then say, “Oh no, no, I don’t want that.”
 The cashi er can “void the transaction.”
 A “transaction” is just, in this case, another word f or the sale of something.
 The cashier voids the transaction as though it had neve r existed.
 You delete it.
 You get rid of it.
 You erase it.